BekahHW/BekahHW.github.io/_posts/2020-01-02-Developer Toddlerhood: I've Been a Dev for Six Months.md

 ---
 layout: post
 date: 2020-01-02
-title: Developer Toddlerhood: I've Been a Dev for Six Months
+title: "Developer Toddlerhood: I've Been a Dev for Six Months"
 ---

 I’ve been a dev for six months.
 Most days, I still think I’m going to get fired.
 I think I’m not good enough.
 I think I should know more.
 But that’s kind of my MO.
 I always think I’m not doing as well as I should be doing.
 It is not a reflection on the people I work with or anyone around me.
 It’s how I push myself.
 There are some days where the self-doubt is worse than others.
 Those are usually the days where I spend hours trying to track down what exactly is going on with this code I’m working on.
 And there are other days where I remind myself of how far I’ve come.